hjs-spec/jep-singapore-solutions/README.md

 ---

-*Designed in Singapore 🇸🇬, for the world 🌏*
+*Designed for Singapore 🇸🇬, for the world 🌏*
 ```